SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-c.html.md

 Replace "&lt;&lt;clientId&gt;&gt;", "&lt;&lt;serverUrl&gt;&gt;", "&lt;&lt;tenant&gt;&gt;", "&lt;&lt;username&gt;&gt;", "&lt;&lt;password&gt;&gt;" with your data.

-Cumulocity MQTT protocol supports both unsecured TCP and also secured SSL connections (e.g. ``tcp://mqtt.cumulocity.com:1883`` or ``ssl://mqtt.cumulocity.com:8883``), so as the "&lt;&lt;serverUrl&gt;&gt;" you can pick the one which fits for you.
+The Cumulocity MQTT protocol supports both unsecured TCP and also secured SSL connections (e.g. ``tcp://mqtt.cumulocity.com:1883`` or ``ssl://mqtt.cumulocity.com:8883``), so as the "&lt;&lt;serverUrl&gt;&gt;" you can pick the one which fits for you.
 When using SSL remember to configure ``MQTTClient_SSLOptions`` and set it in the ``MQTTClient_connectOptions``.

 What does the code in "main" do?

--   Configure MQTT connection
+-   Configure an MQTT connection.
--   Register ``on_message`` callback function which will print incoming messages
+-   Register a ``on_message`` callback function which will print incoming messages.
--   Connect with the Cumulocity via MQTT protocol
+-   Connect with Cumulocity via an MQTT protocol.
--   Create a new device with ``C MQTT`` name and ``c8y_MQTTDevice`` type
+-   Create a new device with a``C MQTT`` name and a``c8y_MQTTDevice`` type.
--   Update device hardware information by putting ``S123456789`` serial, ``MQTT test model`` model and ``Rev0.1`` revision
+-   Update the device hardware information by putting a ``S123456789`` serial, a ``MQTT test model`` model and a ``Rev0.1`` revision.
--   Subscribe to the static operation templates for the device - this will result in ``on_message`` method call every time new operation is created
+-   Subscribe to the static operation templates for the device - this will result in a ``on_message`` method call every time new operation is created.
--   Send temperature measurement every 3 seconds
+-   Send temperature measurement every 3 seconds.

 What does the code in "publish" do?

--   Create new MQTT message and set payload
+-   Create a new MQTT message and set a payload.
--   Publish message via MQTT protocol
+-   Publish message via MQTT protocol.
--   Wait maximum 1 second for message delivered ACK from server
+-   Wait maximum 1 second for a message delivered ACK from the server.

-Note that subscription is established after device creation, otherwise if there is no device for a given ``clientId`` server will not accept it.
+Note that the subscription is established after the device creation, otherwise if there is no device for a given ``clientId`` the server will not accept it.

 ### Build and run